jakamum/Ticketing/README.md

 loadTickets - Stored data will be retrieved from the external text document and placed in the tickets list.

-login - user login to control initial access to the application and to customise permissions for each  user.
+login - user login to control initial access to the application and to customise permissions for each user with an advisory message at the start.

 menu - display menu choices.